Aditya-Paul/Event-management-project/questions_and_answers.md

 #### Answer: C: "12"

-<i>+ sign use for number and string. when we add a number with a string intepretor converts the number into a string and concatenates both together.</i>
+<i>+ Sign use for number and string.
+When we add a number with a string intepretor converts the number into a string and concatenates both together.</i>

 </p>
 </details>